 Good GPS- Nancy, Marketing

-Find your favorite navigation app and don’t deviate from it, especially when you’re driving in unfamiliar areas.
+- Find your favorite navigation app and don’t deviate from it, especially when you’re driving in unfamiliar areas.
 I like Waze.
-It also helps me avoid traffic back-ups and work zones.

 A safe place to stop- Avery, Accounting

 You can’t always avoid mechanical issues or other circumstances, so have an emergency car kit handy.
-We recommend a kit stocked with a blanket, bottled water, protein bars, flashlight, extra phone charger, sneakers, window breaker, tire pressure gauge, emergency flares, jumper cables, a first aid kit and pepper spray.
+We recommend a kit stocked with a blanket, bottled water, protein bars, a flashlight, an extra phone charger, sneakers, a window breaker, a tire pressure gauge, emergency flares, jumper cables, a first aid kit, and pepper spray.

 And the smartest thing of all?
-Be well aware of your surroundings at all times and be familiar with driving hazards in Virginia.
+Be well aware of your surroundings at all times and be familiar with Virginia's fall driving hazards.
 We hope our driving essentials help you thwart roadside trouble and keep you safe and sound too!